-In the mentorship program, you will work in a pod with your peers and an ELP mentor once a month to develop each section of your Personal Leadership Plan.
-Your pod will be there to give you advice and ask questions to help you reflect and plan your personal and professional growth.
+During the mentorship program, mentees will work in small groups led by an ELP staff member (Luz, Guilu, or Charlie) once a month to develop each section of their Personal Leadership Plan.
+The PLP groups will be there to offer advice and ask questions to help mentees reflect and plan their personal and professional growth.

 What to Expect

-- Can clearly articulate career goals or questions / knows why you want to be mentored or what they hope to get out of it
+- Can clearly articulate career goals or questions / knows why they want to be mentored or what they hope to get out of it

 - Advance your career goals, grow your leadership skills and learn from expertise peer and senior environmental leaders

 - Build meaningful relationships and community with other DDCSP alumni

 - Gain greater clarity on your career goals, identify personal strengths and increase self-confidence, increase personal resilience, sustainability, and expand your network